Vulvitis

 Vulvitis is inflammation of the vulva, the external female mammalian genitalia that include the labia majora, labia minora, clitoris, and introitus (the entrance to the vagina).
 It may co-occur as vulvovaginitis with vaginitis, inflammation of the vagina, and may have infectious or non-infectious causes.
 The warm and moist conditions of the vulva make it easily affected.
 Vulvitis is prone to occur in any female especially those who have certain sensitivities, infections, allergies, or diseases that make them likely to have vulvitis.
 Postmenopausal women and prepubescent girls are more prone to be affected by it, as compared to women in their menstruation period.
 It is so because they have low estrogen levels which makes their vulvar tissue thin and dry.
 Women having diabetes are also prone to be affected by vulvitis due to the high sugar content in their cells, increasing their vulnerability.
 Vulvitis is not a disease, it is just an inflammation caused by an infection, allergy or injury.
-Vulvitis may also be symptom of any sexually transmitted disease or a fungal infection.
+Vulvitis may also be symptom of any sexually transmitted infection or a fungal infection.